Bell City, Louisiana: Churches

 Over the years, many improvements have been made on church facilities.
 In 1981 the church in Bell City was renovated.
 There is also a Catechism center behind the rectory, and halls in Bell City and Hayes.

 In 2000, the parish served a congregation of 375 families and the pastor was the Rev. V. Wayne LeBleu, assigned in 1999.
 250 students from kindergarten through grade 12 attended instruction.

 Another major organization is Bell City's Knights of Columbus Council 3048, which was organized and chartered on April 9, 1957, with Matthew Fruge as the charter Grand Knight.

 The Bell City Ladies Altar Society was formed in 1905, with Mrs. Dulva Derouen as first president.
 The Ladies Altar Society in Hayes, Louisiana was organized in 1952, with Mrs. Elias Lorrain as the first president.

-During the parish's half century a number of parishioners have been singled out for honors in recognition of outstanding service to the church.
-Mrs. Helen Zaunbrecher was decorated by Pope John Paul II in 1982 with the Papal Cross of Honor Pro Ecclesia et Pontifice.

-Matthew Fruge was invested as an Officer in the Order of St. Charles by Bishop Jude Speyrer in 1982 after receiving the Bishop's Medal from the Diocese of Lafayette in 1966.

-Barbara Theriot, Ester Harrington, Mary Leger and Pauline Poole were decorated with the Diocese of Lake Charles Devoted Service Medal in 1992.

-Here is a list of pastors who have served St. John Vianney Parish, with the years they were assigned to the parish: 1939 - Rev. Mathias J. Cramers; 1950 - Rev. Daniel Habetz; 1958 - Rev. A. W. Van Buijtenen; 1967 - Rev. Fernand N. Gouaux; 1969 - Rev. Rosaire Veilleux; 1973 - Rev. Francis Bourgeois; 1977 - Rev. Robert L. Shreve; 1985 - Rev. Roland Vaughn; 1991 - Rev. Milton P. Miller; 1993 Rev. John A. Poerio and 1999 - Rev. V. Wayne LeBleu.
-Rev. Albert Borel served as pastor until June 30, 2008, when he was transferred to St. John Bosco in Westlake.